Concrete leads are the price of entry for feature articles

 - Metaphor: Clarify complex concepts with comparisons.

-- Startling statistics: Prove your message with a data point
+- How to write a good feature lead with statistics: Prove it with a data point

 - Wordplay: Surprise and delight your readers.